rachwo/Flow-pipeline/README.md

 `flow_foldername_2` *(optional)* the name of the folder containing the third acquisition timepoint

 `normalize` a logical value.
-If `TRUE`, per-channel normalization will be performed.
-If `FALSE`, per-channel normalization will not be performed.
+If TRUE, per-channel normalization will be performed.
 Default is FALSE.

 `plot_norm` a logical value.
-If `TRUE`, normalized and unnormalized histograms will be produced for each channel and for each sample.
-If `FALSE`, plotting function will be turned off.
+If TRUE, normalized and unnormalized histograms will be produced for each channel and for each sample.
 Default is FALSE.